abpframework/abp/docs/en/Community-Articles/2023-01-30-How-To-Contribute-To-a-Open-Source-Software/how-can-I-contribute-to-open-source-projects-on-github.md

 ![compare-pull-request](images/pull-request-image.png)

-Before requesting a pull request make sure that the branch you created has reached the correct branch.
+Before creating the pull request, make sure that the branch you created is making changes to the correct branch.
 After briefly describing your changes in the title and description, click the `Create pull request` button.
 This will send a pull request to the original repository.
 If the pull request is approved and merged by the community, your changes will also appear in the main repository.

 ![open-pull-request](images/open-pull-request-image.png)

 That's it!
 You have contributed your development to an open source project.

 ## Conclusion
-In this article, I showed you how you can contribute to the ABP Framework, an open source and community driven project.
+In this article, I showed you how you could contribute to the ABP Framework, an open source and community driven project.
 Thank you for reading the article, I hope it was useful.
 See you soon!

 ## References
 - https://opensource.guide/how-to-contribute/